Manishk031/Code-Smart-MCQ/README.md

-CODESMART MCQ APP..

-This Application is Multiple choice quiz application and data store for raltime db firabase.
+#This Application is Multiple choice quiz application and data store for raltime db firabase.

 #HomeScreen